10 Space Heater Safety Tips for Your Home

 Turn Off Your Space Heater When You Can’t Monitor It

-Power down your space heater before you go to sleep, move to a different room or are unable to keep an eye on it.
+Power down your space heater before you go to sleep.
+Always make sure you are in the same room as the space heater or at least are able to keep an eye on it while it’s running.